ghlrobin/articles/guides/obsidian-links-vs-tags/index.md

 ---
 ```

-And I created a new note with the tag `#some-tag`.
-When I clicked the tag, it always directed me to the first page I created with the alias - the second page is unreachable.
+And I created a new note and typed `#some-tag`.
+When I clicked this tag multiple times, it always directed me to the first page I created with the alias - the second page is unreachable.

 This is not the only problem.
 With this setup, we now have two types of tags:

-1. Tags that are indeed tags,
+1. Tags that are actual tags,
 2. Tags that act like link to pages.

-And you wouldn't know which of the two it is just by looking at it.
+And you wouldn't know which of the two a tag is just by looking at it.
 This is far from ideal.

 ### 5.3.
 Option 3

-The best option, personally, is simply to use both.
-Though they overlap in functionality, the overlap is not complete so if you choose to use only one, you will be missing out on some features that are only available on one.
-For example, if you use tags, you can make use of searching by tags and "tag view", available in the right sidebar, which keeps a tally on the number of pages with each tag.
+The best option, personally, is to simply use both.
+Though they overlap in functionality, the overlap is not complete.
+So, if you choose to use only one, you will be missing out on some features that are only available on the other.
+For example, if you choose only to use links, you will be missing out on features like `search by tags`, available in the left sidebar, and `tag view`, available in the right sidebar that keeps a tally on the number of pages with each tag.

 ## 6. Summary

-There is no wrong way to use tags and link; after a while, you will find a system that best suits one's needs.
-It is important, at least for myself, to remember that in the end, Obsidian is just a tool - I shouldn't spend too much time struggling to find the perfect setup.
-Do what Obsidian is meant to do.
+There is no wrong way to use tags and link; after a while, you will find a system that best suits your needs.
+It is important, at least for myself, to remember that in the end, Obsidian is just a tool.
+I shouldn't spend too much time struggling to find the perfect setup but do what Obsidian is meant to do.

 Keep on writing and enjoy the process of creating your personal digital library of knowledge.